-The first service will begin at 8:45 and the second will begin at 10:45.
-This will allow ample time for sanitization between services.
+The first service begins at 8:45 and the second begins at 10:45.
+This allows ample time for sanitization between services.

 There is quite a disparity when it comes to opinions people hold regarding the efficacy of face masks, and each side turns to science to support their positions.
-Our staff has concluded that the best scenario at this point is to have our 8:45 service be one where wearing a mask is mandatory for all who attend for the entirety of the service.
+Our staff has concluded that the best scenario at this point is for our 8:45 service be one where wearing a mask is mandatory for all who attend for the entirety of the service.
 Masks will be provided for those who do not have them.
 During the 10:45 service wearing a mask will be optional once one is already seated and safely socially distanced from others.
 The only exception is while we are singing, and we ask that everyone wear a mask during that time.
 When one is moving around in our church facility we ask that all of us wear masks as we consider our brother or sister’s safety and our freedom to be determined and shaped by the needs of and love for our neighbor.

 We have already significantly reduced the seating in the sanctuary which widened each aisle.
 We still have 3 sections but there are fewer rows per section with extra spacing between every two rows.
-Our plan is to have odd-numbered rows used in the first service and even-numbered rows used in the second service.
+We use odd-numbered rows used in the first service and even-numbered rows in the second service.